trafik8787/lara-crud/docs/_posts/field-seting/2019-4-04-setTitle.md

 ---
 layout: post4
 title: Set the page name from the top
-seo_title: LaraCrud Set the page name from the top setTitle()
+seo_title: Lara-Crud Set the page name from the top setTitle()
 categories: [documentation]
 published: true
 method: setTitle()